 If you have a dedicated, hard-working and intelligent employee, Mentorship becomes THE difference-maker.
 Sure, education and experience matter, but Mentorship can frame that education and experience and make them into learning opportunities.

 Sponsorship is important, but without Mentorship, it’s hard for the sponsor to make a business case.

 Culture is important, but mentorship helps mentees (and mentors) succeed and even thrive in existing culture.
 Indeed, mentees and mentors can together even shape the culture so that more people benefit.

 For this year’s first annual When She Speaks Mentorship Program, leaders from the FountainBlue community will share their best practices and advice in an interactive discussion.

-Panelist Serpil Bayraktar, Principal Engineer, Chief Architect’s Office – Development, Cisco
+- Panelist Serpil Bayraktar, Distinguished Engineer, Chief Architect’s Office – Development, Cisco

 FountainBlue’s September 1, 2019 Blog: An Ode to Mentors, by Linda Holroyd